File Explorer in a browser

 Or contact us directly (here).

-To summarize, SLIM Companion Explorer transforms your browser into a powerful tool to improve productivity and increase adoption.
+To summarize, SLIM Companion Explorer transforms your browser into a powerful tool to improve productivity and increases user adoption.